-The Garver Feed Mill is an iconic turn-of-the-century building on Madison's near East Side that will be home to a collection of producers, artisan food makers, wellness studios and hospitality providers.
+The Garver Feed Mill is an iconic turn-of-the-century building on Madison's near East Side that is home to a collection of producers, artisan food makers, wellness studios and hospitality providers.

 Local has a new home.

-Located on Madison's near East Side, nestled behind Olbrich Gardens, the Garver Feed Mill is a multi-faceted destination that will feature artisans, producers, wellness studios, and retailers offering visitors everything from coffee to gardening, catering to kombucha.
+Located on Madison's near East Side, nestled behind Olbrich Gardens, the Garver Feed Mill is a multi-faceted destination that features local artisans, producers, wellness studios, and retailers offering visitors everything from coffee to gardening, catering to kombucha.

-Currently under re-development, the renovated Garver Feed Mill will honor and preserve Madison's rich agricultural and industrial history by re-activating the building as a next-generation food production center that will provide visitors with the opportunity to taste the best of Madison.
-The historic Mill will be transformed into a platform for local food businesses to grow, and in turn, will expand Madison's profile as a Midwestern hub of high quality, hand crafted food and drink.
+As Garver moves towards the final stages of completion, the renovated Feed Mill will honor and preserve Madison's rich agricultural and industrial history by re-activating the building as a next-generation food production center and provide visitors with the opportunity to taste the best of Madison.
+The historic Mill has been transformed into a platform for local food businesses to grow, and in turn, expand Madison's profile as a Midwestern hub of high quality, hand crafted food and drink.